 I’m so excited that my extremely dry skin is finally plump and soft to the touch.
 I’m no longer self-conscious whenever I shake hands with people, because my hands don’t feel dry anymore…ever!
 And my legs don’t look chalky when I’m wearing shorts in the summertime either.
 Using these lotions, combined with the Dove Deep Moisture Body Wash in the shower, my skin now stays super-hydrated all day long!

-I tried Gold Bond Ultimate Healing Skin Therapy Lotion with aloe for the first time, and I love this stuff!
+It’s a couple years later now, and I wanted to let everyone know that I tried Gold Bond Ultimate Healing Skin Therapy Lotion (with aloe) for the first time.
+I love this stuff!

-I still use the Eucerin Calming Creme at night and in the winter months, but the Gold Bond Ultimate Healing Skin Therapy Lotion has replaced the Dove Cream Oil as my daily lotion of choice.
+I still use the Eucerin Calming Creme at night and in the winter months, but the Gold Bond Ultimate Healing Skin Therapy Lotion with Aloe has replaced the Dove Cream Oil as my daily lotion of choice for dry skin.

 What The Experts Say

-Shopsmart Magazine recently chose these as their Top 8 Moisturizers:
+Shopsmart Magazine (part of Consumer Reports) recently chose these as their top 8 moisturizers:

 - Cetaphil Moisturizing Lotion